-The Stanton/George Campus has library collections which are tailored to the technologies offered at each location.
+The Stanton and George Campuses have library collections which are tailored to the technologies offered at each location.
 The library databases provide numerous articles from journals, technical magazines, other periodicals, and reference works.
 The Delaware Library Catalog provides information on the book, audiovisual, magazine, and journal holdings of both campus sites as well as the holdings of the public and some academic libraries in Delaware.
 The combined library collections have over 69,000 volumes/items and 600 periodicals on general and technical topics.
 Daily courier service transports books and other materials from one campus site to the other and to other libraries in the state.

 Both libraries offer a number of desktop and laptop computers for in-house use.
 Listening and viewing equipment is available along with scanners, and copy machines.
 Group study rooms, individual study carrels, study tables, and comfortable lounge seating are provided as well.
-Additional information about the libraries is available on the "Libraries" page of the College website.